Nick Adams (actor, born 1931): 1967: TV episodes and low-budget films

 Nick Adams wears an off-the-shelf motorcycle helmet in Mission Mars (1968), a photo taken shortly before his death.

-In early 1967, Disney released Mosby's Marauders, a Civil War drama told from a southern perspective with Adams in the role of a cruel Union army sergeant.
-Adams guest-starred in five episodes of four TV series that year, including an installment of his friend Robert Conrad's The Wild Wild West, an appearance in Combat! and two episodes of Hondo (a short-lived western which also had an ex-Confederate theme).
+In early 1967, Disney released Mosby's Marauders, a Civil War drama told from a southern perspective with Adams in the role of cruel Union army sergeant Gregg.
+Adams guest-starred in five episodes of four TV series that year, including an installment of his friend Robert Conrad's The Wild Wild West, an appearance in Combat! and two episodes of Hondo, a short-lived western which also had an ex-Confederate theme.
 Throughout 1967 and early 1968, he also worked in three low-budget films.
 One of these was Mission Mars (1968) which has been described as "rarely seen, and utterly dreadful."
-Adams's costume for this movie included an off-the-shelf motorcycle helmet.
-Reacting to Mission Mars over 30 years later, SciFi reviewer Gary Westfahl wrote, "The only quality that Adams could persuasively project on film was a desperate desire to be popular, to be liked ... which helps to explain why Adams got his foot in many doors."
+Adams' costume for this movie included an off-the-shelf motorcycle helmet.
+Reacting to Mission Mars over 30 years later, reviewer Gary Westfahl wrote, "The only quality that Adams could persuasively project on film was a desperate desire to be popular, to be liked ... which helps to explain why Adams got his foot in many doors."
 Adams's last U.S. production was a movie filmed in Iowa called Fever Heat.
 His last film appearance was in the little-seen Spanish-language western Los Asesinos, filmed in Mexico City, Mexico.